Bone marrow transplant in Iran / Tehran

 This injection is completely painless and you do not need to be unconscious and you are fully awake during the transplant.

-After bone marrow transplant
+Bone marrow transplant recovery

 Once stem cells are introduced into your body by any of the above methods, they travel through your blood to your bone marrow.
 Over time, new cells begin to multiply healthy cells in your body.
 This action is called linking.
 It usually takes a few weeks for the number of blood cells in your body to return to normal. {Of course, this time is an average and it may take longer}